How we are funded

 MLA generates additional income through MLA Donor Company (MDC), which attracts commercial investment from individual enterprises and others that share a mutual interest to co-invest in innovation that will benefit the industry.

-The Australian Government matches voluntary partner contributions (up to 50%) through the MDC, where eligible projects deliver outcomes that address broader industry and/or government priorities and benefit the entire industry.
+The Australian Government matches voluntary partner contributions ((up to 40% of project value) through the MDC, where eligible projects deliver outcomes that address broader industry and/or government priorities and benefit the entire industry.

 MLA also receives unmatched grants from the Australian government and cooperative contributions from other Research and Development Corporations, individual processors, wholesalers, foodservice operators and retailers.
 This includes grants as part of the Rural R&D for Profit program.